-- Perform professional library tasks as assigned including reference, readers advisory, program and service development, collection development, and cataloging. - Communicate clearly, concisely, and persuasively both verbally and in writing. - Use computer and other technology, including software, hardware, and the Internet sufficient to be able to assist customers, conduct research, prepare reports, and use email and other communications technologies. - React tactfully and diplomatically during interactions with staff, the public, community groups, etc. while appropriately adhering to and enforcing sound library policies, procedures, and practices. - Maintain a strong service orientation and a demonstrated dedication to quality customer service.
+- Serve as the subject expert in a highly specialized field. - Act and make decisions independently with minimal supervision. - Provide direction to assigned staff and volunteers. - Demonstrate initiative and sound judgment necessary to make responsible decisions as Librarian-In-Charge or in the absence of the department manager. - Perform professional library tasks as assigned including reference, readers advisory, program and service development, collection development, and cataloging. - Communicate clearly, concisely, and persuasively both verbally and in writing.

+- Use computers and other technology, including software, hardware, and the Internet sufficient to be able to assist customers, conduct research, prepare reports, and use email and other communications technologies. - React tactfully and diplomatically during interactions with staff, the public, community groups, etc. while appropriately adhering to and enforcing sound library policies, procedures, and practices. - Demonstrate initiative and sound judgment necessary to make responsible decisions as Librarian-In-Charge or in the absence of the department manager. - Maintain a strong service orientation and a demonstrated dedication to quality customer service. - Establish and maintain cooperative working relationships with colleagues.